Snowflake-Labs/sfquickstarts/site/sfguides/src/analyze_pdf_invoices_python_udf_snowsight/analyze_pdf_invoices_python_udf_snowsight.md

-author: Augusto Rosa, (Based on work by Scott Teal, Saurin Shah)
+author: Augusto Rosa, Mustafa El-Hilo (Based on work by Scott Teal, Saurin Shah for the java use case)
 id: analyze_pdf_invoices_python_udf_snowsight
 summary: This is a guide to get familiar with Snowflake's support for unstructured data
 categories: data-science-&-ml,data-engineering,architecture-patterns,solution-examples